marlene32100/nordicGlamping/README.md

 ![alt menu overlay](assets/images/readme/menuMockup.png)

 I have used JQuery to achieve a deeper sense of calmness, using its fadeIn effect on scroll.
 The content of the website is shown smoothly appearing one after one.

+While working on the website, in one section I changed title from "Recommended by" to "About us".
+However, I left the nomenclature "recommended" in the code because it would take too long to change it all over.
+This is important to keep in mind if in the future there will be the need to work on the code.

 ## Colour Scheme